HB763 (2025) Detail

 (1) The school will regularly check and maintain the AED according to the manufacturer's instructions; and

-(2) At least one AED shall be readily accessible in a well-marked and safe place at each athletic event or venue where practices and competitions are held for use in responding to cardiac emergencies and shall not be locked in an office or be stored in a location that is not easily and quickly accessible.
+(2) At least one AED shall be readily accessible in a well-marked and safe place to each athletic event or venue where practices and competitions are held for use in responding to cardiac emergencies and shall not be locked in an office or be stored in a location that is not easily and quickly accessible.

 (g) Document policies related to cooling for an exertional heat stroke victim consistent with guidelines established by the American College of Sports Medicine and the National Athletic Trainers' Association.